cliffordwilliam/swatt-lasagna-api/db/erd/tables/order_item.md

 2. Quantity must be a positive integer (greater than 0)
 3. An order_item cannot exist without a valid order
 4. An order_item cannot exist without a valid item
+5. item_name and item_price must reflect the item state at the time the order is created (historical snapshot)